eaneto/ekilibri/README.md

 # Ekilibri

-Ekilibri is learning project, it is a HTTP 1.1 server and load balancer.
+Ekilibri is, firstly, a learning project!
+It is an HTTP 1.1 server and load balancer.

 ## TODO